Steve just got the phone call from his candidate accepting the offer - cloud nine. Finally, the right candidate came along!

-It’s that vicious cycle…you are buried and short-staffed, so you hire more employees to spread the work.
-But you’re so buried and short-staffed, you don’t have time to onboard or train them…and so on.
+It’s that vicious cycle…we are buried and short-staffed, so we hire more employees to spread the work.
+But we're so buried and short-staffed, we don’t have time to onboard or train them…and so on.

-You may have a killer product, and growth strategy is looking good.
-But fact is, if you are disorganized with the first steps of bringing a new team member on board, it is a big turnoff.
+The company could have a killer product, and growth forecast may look good.
+But fact is, if we are disorganized with the first steps of bringing a new team member on board, it is a big turnoff.
 It sets the wrong tone, and can possibly affect how long he/she stays with you.

 So how do we break these bad habits, and set our new hire up for success?
 Let’s look below at a timeline that breaks up the different stages, as well as some helpful tools you can incorporate.

 Your candidate accepted the offer…now what?
 Many of your existing inconsistencies likely stem from not having a standard onboarding procedure to follow.
 Crate.io has a great article around onboarding new employees, and provides some great insight.

 In the past, we've utilized Trello boards to create an easy, adaptable onboarding checklist.
 This allowed us to create a template board that can be copied and personalized for each new hire (for inspiration, here is the onboarding checklist that Crate uses).
 As our team continues to grow, we have also started using Asana.
 The beauty with these tools is that you can create as many or as few lists as you need - bottom line is that it's easy for a first time user to navigate.
 We utilize the following lists within our New Hire Board:

 Now, lest we assume everyone is familiar with these platforms, here are some resources to familiarize yourself.
 Take a swing through here before you continue reading to make sure you know the difference between boards, cards, columns, etc.